michaeluno/Fetch-Tweets/readme.txt

 == Changelog ==

 = 2.4.5 =
+- Refined some form fields in the plugin setting page.
+- Fixed broken links in extension and template lists.
 - Fixed a bug in the Single template that media elements were not shown.

 = 2.4.4 - 01/16/2015 =